 - New research by Professor Marco Francesconi, Emilia Del Bono and

 John Ermisch from the Institute for Social and Economic Research,

 found the effect of continuing to work after eight months of

 pregnancy was equal to that of smoking while pregnant, gaining

 Women’s Hour talking about maternal incest for BBC Radio 4.

-National Policy Monitor based at Essex was featured in
+- New research from the National Policy Monitor based at Essex was featured in

 the Guardian, finding fear of crime has fallen to its lowest